-Equation $\rho Dk/Dt$ describes the dynamics (and a budget) of the turbulent kinetic energy, where the terms have the following physical meanings: L - local change in time, C - convective transport, P - production of k ("of turbulence") by mean-flow deformation (work of turbulent stresses associated with the mean flow deformation, or transfer of the energy from the mean motion to the turbulent that usually $u_iu_j>0$ when $\partial \text{Ui}/\partial xj>0$ so that in most flows P>0; G is the production (or destruction) of k by body force; ε - dissipation of k into heat by the action of viscosity (Note $\varepsilon>0$ always); D - diffusive transport of k (viscous, by fluctuating velocity and by fluctuating pressure, respectively).
+Equation $\rho Dk/Dt$ describes the dynamics (and a budget) of the turbulent kinetic energy, where the terms have the following physical meanings: L - local change in time, C - convective transport, P - production of k ("of turbulence") by mean-flow deformation (work of turbulent stresses associated with the mean flow deformation, or transfer of the energy from the mean motion to the turbulent

+The k- ε model consists of the transport equations for k and for ε .
+The exact k equation is derived by fluctuations by the action of Reynolds stresses), note that usually $\overline{u_i u_j > 0}$ when $\partial Ui / \partial xj > 0$ so that in most flows P > 0; G is the production (or destruction) of k by body force; ε - dissipation of k into heat by the action of viscosity (Note $\varepsilon > 0$ always); D diffusive transport of k (viscous, by fluctuating velocity and by fluctuating pressure, respectively).